 top of page

-After many moons of yarning over bowls of tea with Dr. Tyson Yunkaporta, author of Sand Talk: How Indigenous Thinking Can Save the World, Dr. Melanie Goodchild founded the IKS Lab in 2024.
+After many moons of yarning over bowls of tea with Dr. Tyson Yunkaporta, Apalech Clan in far North Queensland, Australia, and author of Sand Talk: How Indigenous Thinking Can Save the World, Dr. Melanie Goodchild founded the IKS Lab in 2024.
 The Lab was launched at Makwa Waakaa'igan (Algoma University) and is now housed at Shingwauk Kinoomaage Gamig, an Indigenous post-secondary institute.
 The Shingwauk IKS Lab is a sister entity to the IKS Lab at Deakin University, founded by Melanie's relative Tyson Yunkaporta.
-In 2024 Dr. John Davis, Joshua Waters and Stephanie Beck travelled from Australia to Bawating (place of the rapids) to visit the traditional homelands of Melanie's ancestors in Anishinaabeg territory including Baawaating, where Shingwauk Kinoomaage Gamig is located and Ketegaunseebee (Garden River) First Nation, for kinship and embassy ceremonies to link the two sister labs.
+In 2024 Dr. John Davis, Joshua Waters and Stephanie Beck travelled from Australia to Bawating (place of the rapids) where Shingwauk Kinoomaage Gamig is located for kinship and embassy ceremonies to link the two sister labs.

 ketegaunseebee

-Dr. John Davis and Joshua Waters from IKS Lab at Deakin visiting Ketegaunseebee (Garden River) First Nation for ceremonies with Dr. Melanie Goodchild and family, May 2024
+PhD Candidate and Senior Research Fellow Joshua Waters and Dr. John Davis from IKS Lab at Deakin visiting Ketegaunseebee (Garden River) First Nation for ceremonies with Dr. Melanie Goodchild and family, May 2024

 Screen Shot 2025-03-17 at 7.55.13 PM.png